WSU-kduncan/cicd-3120-C1WP/README.md

 ## Part One

 First you will need to install docker.
-I am on mac, and have homebrew installed, so I just ran `brew install docker`
+I am on mac, so I followed the instructions provided [here](https://docs.docker.com/desktop/install/mac-install/)

-You can follow the instructions [here](https://docs.brew.sh/Installation) if you do not have homebrew.